1946 United States Senate elections: North Dakota (regular)

+First-term Republican William Langer was re-elected to a second term.
+Langer would be re-elected twice more, serving until his 1959 death.

 North Dakota (special)

 Newly-elected Democrat John Moses had died March 3, 1945, and Republican state senator Milton Young was appointed March 12, 1945, to continue the term, pending a special election.
 Young was elected June 25, 1946, to finish the term that would end in 1951.

-Young would go on to be elected 5 more times, serving until his 1975 retirement.
+Young would go on to be elected 5 more times, serving until his 1981 retirement.